BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 You can also add `notify` argument to make the objective notify players whenever they click a correct entity, optionally with the notification interval after colon and `cancel` if the click shouldn't do what it usually does (i.e. left click won't hurt the entity).
 This can be limited with an optional `loc` and `range` attribute to limit within a range of a location.

+This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of entities already interacted with, `left` is the amount of entities still needed to be interacted with and `total` is the amount of entities initially required.

 !!! example
     ```YAML